 - 100% of students starting a PhD in the lab have completed their degrees

 As a lab, we encourage individuals from underrepresented groups to reach out.
 We strive for a fully inclusive and supported work environment and welcome all that are interested in these scientific pursuits.
-Further, we conduct ourselves following a shared set of expectations to best promote a safe and productive workplace.

 Interested students are encouraged to contact Professor Johnston directly.

 ** We had a crazy that shut things down for a while, so we hope this number comes down.